Mujibul Haque Mujib

 Mujibul Haque Mujib (born 31 May 1947) is a Bangladeshi politician and a former Jatiya Sangsad member representing Comilla-11 constituency during 2009–2024.
 He served as the Minister of Railways during 2012–2018.

 Early life

-Mujib was born on 31 May 1947 in Basuara village of 4th Sreepur Union under Chauddagram upazila of Comilla district.
-He completed his B.Com. degree from Comilla Victoria College in 1970.
+Mujib was born on 31 May 1947 in Basuara village in Tipperah district, British India (now in Sreepur Union under Chauddagram Upazila of Comilla District, Bangladesh).
+He completed his B.Com. degree from Comilla Victoria College.

 Personal life

 In October 2014, at the age of 67, Mujib married Honufa Akhter Rikta who was 38 years his junior.
-In May 2016, the couple had a daughter and two twin sons.
+In May 2016, the couple had a daughter They had twin sons in May 2018.